Updated: Apr 26

 Open the windows more often for natural ventilation

-Turn your ac on auto to keep it running for ventilation
+Turn your ac on auto mode to keep it running for ventilation

 Install air ventilation if you don't have any.

-Finally, it's important not to skip this step as is best to take preventative measures to tackle mold and mildew in your home.
+Finally, it's important that you do not skip this step as it is best to take preventative measures to tackle mold and mildew in your home.

 I hope you found this useful please subscribe for more resources.